Spaniard Alicia Sornosa traveled 15.000 km with her Ducati Scrambler, crossing Africa from Ethiopia to South Africa.

 The adventure received the Spanish Geographical Society award as “The Journey of the Year 2018”, personally delivered by the King of Spain during an official ceremony.

 Alicia Sornosa donated 5.000 euros raised with this trip to a humanitarian NGO operating in Africa.

 Alicia Sornosa, an adventurous Spanish motorcyclist, has traveled 15.000 km on her Scrambler® Urban Enduro, crossing the backbone of East Africa.
 The trip, which Alicia carried out for solidarity purposes, started from Addis Ababa, Ethiopia, and crossed Kenya, Tanzania, Malawi, Mozambique, Lesotho, up to South Africa in Cape Town.

-Aunt adventures and emotions, which allowed Alicia to live an incredible experience and to make a demanding but rewarding journey, drawing attention to the problems that, unfortunately, afflict the African continent.
-Alicia's undertaking had a strong echo in Spain, so much so that it was awarded by the Spanish Geographical Society as "Trip of the Year 2018", an award personally presented to her by King Philip VI of Spain, during a public ceremony.
+Many adventures and emotions, which have allowed Alicia to live an incredible experience and to complete a demanding but rewarding journey, drawing attention to the problems that unfortunately afflict the African continent.
+Alicia's feat had a strong echo in Spain, so much so that it was awarded by the Spanish Geographical Society as "Trip of the Year 2018", an award personally presented to her by King Philip VI of Spain, during a public ceremony.

 The purpose of the trip was also to raise funds and, once she reached her destination, Alicia was able to donate 5.000 euros to a humanitarian NGO operating in Africa (Amigos de Silva) and make this great motorcycle experience even more “special”.